Current Weather Advisories

 Report Internet and Network Access Issues

-If you are on campus and experiencing issues related to internet and network access or storm damage, please contact IT.
-Also please alert your department leadership or professor so they can make someone aware.
+If you are on campus and experiencing issues related to internet and network access or storm damage, please contact IT and let your manager/supervisor/department leadership or professor know.

 Report Campus Safety Issues

 Did you spot a leak in a campus building?
 A downed tree on campus?
 Has your building lost power?
 Report weather-related instances of damage immediately so further damage can be prevented.
 Do not assume an issue has already been reported.